flynn/flynn/docs/content/production.html.md

 Care should be taken to ensure that the same version of Flynn is installed on all hosts.
-The installed version of Flynn can be checked with `flynn-host version`, and the version to install can be specified by setting the `FLYNN_VERSION` environment variable to the desired version when running the install script.
+The installed version of Flynn can be checked with `flynn-host version`, and the version to install can be specified by setting the `--version` CLI flag to the desired version when running the install script.

 # Replacing Hosts